How to Make Pottery at Home without a Wheel

 From here, you can then let it dry and then fire it.
 It’s that simple!

 With this technique, you only need the hands to form it, but the one downside is that it’s not very versatile, and essentially, you’re limited in what you want to do.
-It also does have a size limitation, but if you want to start out with some basic pieces of pottery, this is essentially the way to go, and something that you should consider if you’re thinking about really getting the feel for pottery.
+It also does have a size limitation, but if you want to start with some basic pieces of pottery, this is essentially the way to go and something that you should consider if you’re thinking about really getting the feel for pottery.

 Slab it Up!